listar2000/pm_ranking/docs/source/blogpost/ranking_llm_250727.md

   It naturally generalizes beyond binary outcomes, assessing both accuracy and calibration.

-* We've innovatively introduced a class of **money-earning metrics** as complementary indicators.
+* We've innovatively introduced a class of **expected return metrics** as complementary indicators.
 Intuitively, these metrics simulate the long-term returns of someone consistently betting based purely on the LLM's probability estimates, using the same budget for each event.

 * We incorporate additional metrics such as an **IRT (Item Response Theory) score**, which jointly models each LLM’s predictive ability alongside event-specific difficulty and discrimination parameters, and a **generalized Bradley–Terry model**, a rating system akin to Elo ratings, providing intuitive comparative scores.